 A.J.’s debut novel, Forgiving Maximo Rothman, was selected as a finalist for Outstanding Debut Fiction by the National Jewish Book Awards in 2013.
 The second book in the series, Forgiving Mariela Camacho won the 2015 David Award.
-Forgiving Stephen Redmond, the final chapter in the series will be released by Black Opal Books in January 2021.
+Forgiving Stephen Redmond, the final chapter in the series, was published by Black Opal Books in 2021.

 That’s not the end for Kurchenko and Gonzalvez though.
 They are frequent characters in A.J.’s short stories and will reappear soon in a new series.